Consolidated Assessment Proficiency Report

 to close the window without saving your choices).

 - Use the Proficiency Type drop-down list to choose which score you want to use to measure student proficiency: Percentile Rank (PR), Normal Curve Equivalent (NCE), or Student Growth Percentile (SGP).
-These scores range from 1–99; use the At/Above Proficiency Score drop-down list set the cutoff score for proficiency (the default value is 20).
+These scores range from 1–99; use the At/Above Proficiency Score drop-down list set the cutoff score for proficiency.

 - Use the Group By and Then list drop-down lists to determine how the data in the report should be arranged.